 - (b) analyst Christopher J. York of JMP Securities, meanwhile, demanded to know "what has changed in the financial planning or in the environment over the last 6 months to now decrease the dividend" given that FSC had just "increased the core dividend in August[?]" - (c) analyst Terry Ma of Barclays questioned the Company's ability to originate new investments in the future given that FSC's debt-to-equity ratio was at risk of exceeding its pre-announced target range.
-This same analyst later expressed "surprise" at FSC's "unrealized and realized losses, both in magnitude and number of investments;" and - (d) analyst Jonathan G. Bock of Wells Fargo Securities stated that it "does not make sense" to have "a fee structure that allows the manager to be paid more annually despite net share declines and dividend declines" to stockholders. - 95.
+This same analyst later expressed "surprise" at FSC's "unrealized and realized losses, both in magnitude and number of investments;" and - (d) analyst Jonathan G. Bock of Wells Fargo Securities stated that it "does not make sense" to have "a fee structure that allows the manager to be paid more annually despite net share declines and dividend declines" to stockholders. - 96.
 In the wake of the February 9, 2015 disclosure, FSC's stock price plunged nearly 15%, or \$1.27 per share, to close at \$7.22 per share on February 9, 2015, compared to the previous trading day's close price of \$8.49 per share, erasing almost \$195 million in market capitalization.
 Analysts slashed price targets and downgraded the stock following the announcement.
 Since the truth was revealed, the Company's stock price has continued to decline, closing at \$5.55 per share and erasing a total of \$450 million in market capitalization as of October 22, 2015.

-96. As the truth about FSC's investment income and loan underperformance has been revealed to the market, the price of FSAM shares has suffered in kind, especially as FSAM has been forced to waive certain of FSC's fees under the Investment Advisory Agreement in response to FSC's struggles.
-As of October 22, 2015, FSAM shares closed at \$7.25 per share, more than 57% below the FSAM IPO price of \$17 per share.
-If defendants had conducted the FSAM IPO at this share price, after the truth had been revealed to the market, defendants Tannenbaum, Berman, Dimitrov, Frank, and Noreika ownership interests would have been worth less than half as much and defendants Tannenbaum and Berman would have only received about \$41 million in cash payouts, nearly \$55 million less than they actually received by engaging in the scheme described herein.
+97. As the truth about FSC's investment income and loan underperformance has been revealed to the market, the price of FSAM shares has suffered in kind.
+As of December 29, 2015, FSAM shares closed at \$3.50 per share-more than 79% below the FSAM IPO price of \$17 per share.
+If defendants had conducted the FSAM IPO at this share price, after the truth had been revealed to the market, the ownership interests of defendants Tannenbaum, Berman, Dimitrov, Frank, and Noreika would have been worth less than half as much, and defendants Tannenbaum and Berman would have only received approximately \$21 million in cash payouts-nearly \$75 million less than they actually received by engaging in the scheme described herein.